Yash (actor): KGF and wide recognition (2018–present)

-In 2018, Yash starred in the first instalment of the two-part Prashanth Neel-directed K.G.F series, K.G.F: Chapter 1, which was released in Kannada along with dubbed versions in Hindi, Telugu, Tamil, and Malayalam.
+In 2018, Yash starred in the first instalment of the two-part Prashanth Neel-directed K.G.F series, KGF: Chapter 1, which was released in Kannada along with dubbed versions in Hindi, Telugu, Tamil, and Malayalam.
 Produced on a budget of ₹80crore, it was the most expensive Kannada film at the time and emerged as the highest-grossing Kannada film during its theatrical run.
 Yash grew out his beard for the role.
-K.G.F: Chapter 1 emerged to be a pan-Indian film, earning him nationwide recognition.
-The sequel, K.G.F: Chapter 2 (2022), which also starred Sanjay Dutt and Raveena Tandon, became the fourth highest-grossing Indian film ever with earnings over ₹10 billion.
+KGF: Chapter 1 emerged to be a pan-Indian film, earning him nationwide recognition.
+The sequel, KGF: Chapter 2 (2022), which also starred Sanjay Dutt and Raveena Tandon, became the fourth highest-grossing Indian film ever with earnings over ₹10 billion.
 His performance in the series as Rocky, an assassin and gold kingpin who takes over the Kolar Gold Fields, received praise.
 A critic writing for the Hindustan Times opined he was "just unmissable."
 Sukanya Verma of Rediff.com was critical of the film but felt that Yash's "sly humour and unbridled ferocity hits all the right notes."

 Personal life

 Yash met actress Radhika Pandit on the sets of Nanda Gokula in 2007.
 They became close friends after working together in films and eventually began dating, but kept their relationship private for years.
-Media speculation regarding the nature of their relationship intensified after Mr. and Mrs. Ramachari, their third film working together.
+Media speculation regarding the nature of their relationship intensified after Mr & Mrs Ramachari, their third film working together.
 They were engaged in Goa on 12 August 2016 at a private event with close friends and family.
 Yash married Pandit on 9 December 2016 in Bangalore in a ceremony that saw celebrities and politicians from Karnataka attending.
-Two separate wedding receptions were organised: one for friends and family, and another for fans at Bangalore Palace.
-They have two children: a daughter (Ayra; born 2018) and a son (Yatharv; born 2019).
+Two separate wedding receptions were organised: one for friends and family, and another for fans at Bengaluru Palace.
+They have two children.